starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 - A bit of soldering to [replace the potentiometer](https://www.reddit.com/r/hotas/comments/cronns/comment/ex8oo4b/?context=3)

 - Thrustmaster T16000 sticks may not appear in the Game Controllers list unless DLL overrides for dinput and xinput are added:
-    - Use the LUG Helper's Maintenance menu `Open Wine prefix configuration` option
+    - Use the LUG Helper's Maintenance menu `Open Wine prefix configuration` option.
     - In the Wine configuration window, select the `Libraries` tab.
     - Use the `New override for library` dropdown to add overrides for `dinput` and `xinput`.
     - If there is more than one `xinput` entry, add them all.